 How does the SteelSeries Arctis Nova 3 sound?

-Interestingly, music sounds a lot better with spatial sound turned on in SteelSeries GG, so if you plan on going between gaming and listening, toggling this with the slider in the middle between “performance” and “immersive” will make music sound a lot better.
-It seems to make bass a lot more audible, and makes the highs less annoyingly loud.
+Interestingly, music sounds a lot better with the spatial sound turned on in SteelSeries GG, so if you plan on switching between gaming and listening, toggling this with the slider in the middle between “performance” and “immersive” will make the music sound a lot better.
+It seems to make the bass a lot more audible and the highs less annoyingly loud.

-Playing Valheim on Steam Deck and The Legend of Zelda: Breath of the Wild on Nintendo Switch, both games’ soundscapes came through fine, with environmental noise coming through well too.
-Both games’ music underscores feel like they lack low-end (e.g., percussion), which is usually audible on other gaming headsets.
+Playing Valheim on Steam Deck and The Legend of Zelda: Breath of the Wild on Nintendo Switch, both games’ soundscapes came through fine, with environmental noise coming through well, too.
+However, both games’ music underscores feel like they lack low-end (e.g., percussion), which is usually audible on other gaming headsets.

 When I play CS:GO and SplitGate on my PC, the sound customization options in GG help a lot, with spatial audio and the specific EQ settings for games being really helpful.
 CS:GO using Valve’s EQ for the game sounds better than the headset does with the default setting, and the same goes for playing SplitGate with the specific SplitGate setting.
 The games are still enjoyable on the default sound setting with no spatial audio, but it does make it a bit better to have an EQ meant to complement the game you’re playing.